opnsense/docs/source/manual/dynamic_routing.rst

 .. image:: images/menu_plugins.png

-On this page, you can install the quagga plugin by clicking the `+` icon:
+On this page, you can install the frr plugin by clicking the `+` icon:

 .. image:: images/plugins_quagga.png